 We did everything you might expect from a wine region – we toured vineyards, sampled wines, and even spent the night in a wine hotel.
 However, we also learned that Saale-Unstrut has plenty to offer beyond its wine.
 We also visited castles, climbed up to the attic of a cathedral, and took part in a forging workshop all in one day.

-We had a really fun day experiencing Germany’s northernmost wine region and below are some ideas for your own visit:
+We had a really fun day experiencing Germany’s northernmost wine-growing region and below are some ideas for your own visit:

 Explore Freyburg on foot

 We started the morning with a guided walk through the town of Freyburg, which is considered the wine capital of the region.

 We found it to be a German town full of charm and very pleasant to walk around.
 Homes and businesses were painted in cheerful pastel shades, there were vines crawling up the side of buildings, and we also noticed rooftops with eye-shaped windows that kind of made it feel like we were being watched from above.

 During our walk through Freyburg, we visited St. Marien, a Lutheran church in the centre of town.
 It is considered the little sister of Naumburg Cathedral, which we would visit later on in the day.

 Of course, the main thing that caught our attention walking through Freyburg is that we were surrounded by vineyards, vineyards and more vineyards!
 Yes, we knew we were visiting a wine town, but I don’t think we were expecting the vines to be right in the town and so accessible!

 Speaking of wine, one of the most popular stops in Freyburg is Rotkäppchen-Mumm, a winery that dates back to 1856 and specializes in sparkling wines.

 They make up nearly half the market for sparkling wine in Germany, and they’re also one of the five largest producers of sparkling wine in the world.
 So if you want to buy some Saale-Unstrut wines, this is the place to do so!